jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 ### Light work

-The source light is positioned higher, but and as you can see there is no ambient occlusion :(
+The source light is positioned higher.
+But as you can see there is no ambient occlusion :(
 <img class="center" src="/res/js1k_2015/14_1042_viz.png">

 ### Colors changing over time

-This was actually a very cheap improvement in terms of code size
+This was actually a very cheap improvement in terms of code size (just of few bytes).
 <img class="center" src="/res/js1k_2015/16_lights_off.png">

 ## Implementation <a id="part-5"></a>

 The demo consists of one shader (vertex + fragment) displayed full screen.
 The fragment and vertex shaders are loaded with a tiny piece of WebGL code, mainly inspired by the awesome work of **½-bit Cheese** on [HBC-00012: Kornell Box](http://www.pouet.net/prod.php?which=61667).

 Here is the WebGL code without the shaders.
 I managed to save a few bytes by re-using variable names used in the shader code (for example *x*) in the following WebGL code, so it compresses better.
+What I mean is that if you take the variable *x* below in the *for* loop, you can technically replace it by any other variable name.
+Since *x* was used a lot in the fragment shader code, I decided to use that, but it could also be *a*, *z*, *l* ...

-Constants are replaced by their numerical values.
-The for loop produces 2 iterations, one to setup the vertex shader and another one to setup the fragment shader.
+Constants like *g.FRAGMENT_SHADER* or *g.ARRAY_BUFFER* are replaced by their numerical values.
+The for loop produces 2 iterations, one to setup the vertex shader and another one to setup the fragment shader, and the variable *y* decides which shader to load.

 {% highlight js %}
 // shorten the functions